dakshbhatia/brainOS/docs/OpenAI_API_GUIDE.md

 }
 ```

-Streaming with tool calls: Osaurus emits OpenAI‑style deltas.
+Streaming with tool calls: BrainOS emits OpenAI‑style deltas.
 First a role delta, then for each tool call: an id/type delta, a function name delta, and one or more argument deltas (chunked).
 The final chunk has `finish_reason: "tool_calls"`, followed by `[DONE]`.

 ```
 data: {"id":"chatcmpl-xyz","object":"chat.completion.chunk","choices":[{"index":0,"delta":{"role":"assistant"}}]}